zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_moltemplate.rst

      # (Using "$mol:..." indicates this object ("CH3") is part of a larger
      #  molecule.
 Moltemplate will share the molecule-ID with that molecule.)

-     # A list of the bonds within the "CH3" molecular subunit:
+     # A list of the bonds within the "CH3" molecular sub-unit:
      # BondID   AtomID1   AtomID2
      write('Data Bond List') {
        $bond:ch1 $atom:c $atom:h1